rojas-diego/gopilot/ROADMAP.md

 Prepare the production run.
 Must rigourously setup tracking, checkpointing, logging, monitoring and validate the compute environment.

+- [ ] Define custom handlers to manage tracking, checkpointing, logging, monitoring and profiling of the run
-- [ ] Define the Docker image to run our training (it must contain all dependencies and trigger our training script which downloads the dataset and starts feeding batches)
+- [x] Define the Docker image to run our training (it must contain all dependencies and trigger our training script which downloads the dataset and starts feeding batches)
 - [x] Prepare by setting up checkpointing, logging, tracking and monitoring of the run
 - [ ] Spin up a VM on the cloud and train for a day
   - [ ] Decide which GPU to use (NVIDIA A40 48 GB, NVIDIA RTX A6000, Smaller?)